A Pulsar-native IDE provider package for TypeScript and JavaScript

 ) is what will run the built-intypescript-language-server

-; since Pulsar inherits your shell environment, this will usually resolve to the version of Node that would run if you typednode
+will almost surely work.
+Since Pulsar inherits your shell environment, this will usually resolve to the version of Node that would run if you typednode

 Even if you launch Pulsar another way, it’s pretty good at recreating your default shell environment, including your